jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.14.16 StreamLinkIdentifier
+#### 8.14.17 StreamLinkIdentifier

-Assigns a unique identifier to each link in a stream network..
+Assigns a unique identifier to each link in a stream network.

 *Parameters*: